PioniaPHP-project/pionia-docs/content/docs/documentation/2_tutorial.md

 We should be able to accomplish the following tasks by the end of this tutorial:

-1. Intialise the project.
+1. [ ] Intialise the project.
-2. Connect to an existing database.
+2. [ ] Connect to a database.
-3. Create a todo service.
+3. [ ] Create a service.
-4. Create a new to-do item in the database.
+4. [ ] Create or update a to-do item in the database.
-5. Retrieve all to-do items from the database.
+5. [ ] Retrieve all to-do items from the database.
-6. Retrieve a single to-do item from the database.
+6. [ ] Retrieve a single to-do item from the database.
-7. Update a to-do item in the database.
+7. [ ] Retrieve n random to-do item[s] from the database.
-8. Delete a to-do item from the database.
+8. [ ] Delete a to-do item from the database.

 ### Prerequisites